Sweetdevil144/CodeChat/README.md

-For your CLI Chat Application in Go, here’s a structured README document to guide you and any other developers who might work on or use your project.
-This README covers the basics of getting started, using the application, and contributing to its development.

 # CLI Chat Application

 This CLI Chat Application built in Go provides a simple yet powerful platform for real-time messaging using WebSockets.
 It features a command-line interface for initiating and managing chat sessions.